kedro-org/kedro/docs/source/nodes_and_pipelines/nodes.md

 Any combinations of the above are possible, except nodes of the form `node(f, None, None)` (at least a single input or output must be provided).

 ## `*args` node functions
-It is common to have functions that take an arbitrary number of inputs.
-For example, a function that combines multiple dataframes.
-You can use the *args argument in the node function, while simply declaring the names of the datasets in the node's inputs.
+It is common to have functions that take an arbitrary number of inputs, like a function that combines multiple dataframes.
+You can use the `*args` argument in the node function, while simply declaring the names of the datasets in the node's inputs.

 ## `**kwargs`-only node functions